TheLucasSchwarz/zeroshotENGINE/docs/Tutorial_Get_Started.md

 ### 1. Create the Parallel Processing Script
-Create a new Python script, `parallel_example.py`, in your project directory:
+Create a new Python script, `parallel_example.py`, in your project directory and copy the following code into it:

 ```python
 import os